Available 24/7 Free Consultation

 What Is Aggravated Trafficking in Drugs?

-Contact Us Under O.R.C.
+Under O.R.C.
 2925.03, a person commits drug trafficking when they sell or offer to sell a controlled substance.
 They may also face charges when they transport or prepare for shipment any drug they know will be sold (whether they are the one doing the selling or someone else is).
 What is Aggravated Drug Trafficking?
 In some instances, drug trafficking is considered an aggravated offense.
-When a crime is “aggravated,” that means some element…
+When a crime is “aggravated,” that means some element makes it…

 Read More